Song Joong-ki’s ‘Battleship Island’ Might Make It To Cannes Film Festival

 The actor, who was busy juggling between fan meetings and shooting for commercials, managed to stay on schedule and help the crew complete filming.

-Song Joong-ki said that he is excited about the movie.
 “This is a grand project and I am happy to be a part of it.
 I have been running for six months to keep my body in shape.
 I wanted to do a great job because I believe this is a meaningful project.”

 Battleship Island, which flaunts a stunning cast, including actors So Ji-sub and Hwang Jung-min, is 2017’s most anticipated South Korean movie.

-The movie captures the life of oppressed coal mine workers in Hashima Island commonly called Gunkanjima.
+The movie captures the life of oppressed coal mine workers in Hashima Island, commonly called Gunkanjima.
 The island is an abandoned piece of disaster, located 15 km from Nagasaki in Japan.

-Even the James Bond’s Skyfall was shot in the abandoned island, making it a popular tourist spot.
+Even the James Bond movie Skyfall was shot on the abandoned island, making it a popular tourist spot.
 Perhaps after the release of Battleship Island, the place will lure more travel buffs.

 Much of this movie was shot in Chuncheon City.
 An official stated that Chuncheon City has been attracting a lot of tourists ever since the crew started shooting the movie here.
 He said that the site has the potential to become a tourist destination.